swcarpentry/git-novice/01-backup.md

 ~~~
 </div>

-mars.txt is now in the index - Git now knows that it's supposed to keep track of this file,
+Git now knows that it's supposed to keep track of `mars.txt`,
 but it hasn't yet recorded any changes for posterity as a commit.
 To get it to do that,
 we need to run one more command: